Anti-discrimination laws in Brazil: Penalty

 Article 2: the following discriminatory practices constitute a crime:

 I - the requirement for testing, examination, investigation, report, certificate, statement or any other procedure relating to sterilization or pregnancy status; II - the adoption of any measure, an initiative of the employer who configure;

 a) induce or incite genetic sterilization; b) promotion of birth control, thus not considered offering advice or services and family planning, conducted by public or private institutions, subject to the rules of the Unified Health System (SUS).

 Penalty: imprisonment from one to two years and fine.

 Single Paragraph.
 Are active subjects of the crimes referred to in this article:

 I - the individual employer; II - the legal representative of the employer, as defined in labor laws; III - the official, directly or by delegation of public and government authorities direct, indirect and foundational to any of the powers of the Union, States, Federal District and Municipalities.

 Fine

-Article 3: Notwithstanding the provisions of article previous violations of this law are liable comminations the following:
+Article 3: Notwithstanding the provisions of article previous violations of this law are liable to combinations of the following:

 I - administrative fine of ten times the value of the highest salary paid by the employer, in fifty percent higher in case of recidivism; II - prohibition on loans or obtain funding from government financial institutions.